 Industrial facilities and commercial buildings account for almost 30% and 9% of global energy end use, respectively.
 By changing how energy is managed, facilities can achieve significant energy efficiency, conserving 10% to 40% of energy.

-The Global Superior Energy Performance Partnership (GSEP) is working to accelerate energy efficiency improvements throughout industrial facilities and large buildings and to significantly cut global energy use.
+The Global Superior Energy Performance Partnership (GSEP) worked to accelerate energy efficiency improvements throughout industrial facilities and large buildings and to significantly cut global energy use.

-GSEP is also a task group under the International Partnership for Energy Efficiency Cooperation (IPEEC).
+GSEP was also a task group under the International Partnership for Energy Efficiency Cooperation (IPEEC).

-Within GSEP, there are four working groups.
-Please visit the working group pages for more information on their goals, activities, and resources.
+Please visit the working group web pages for more information on their past work.

 - Pilot programs and case studies are demonstrating the business value of implementing energy management systems.
 Facilities in the United States, Australia, and Canada have shown energy performance improvements of 10% or more.
 The GSEP case studies are now being shared with other countries and companies.

-- Country scorecards are highlighting the potential of combined heat and power (CHP) and district heating and cooling (DHC) to make more efficient use of energy production and to reduce emissions.
+- Country scorecards highlighted the potential of combined heat and power (CHP) and district heating and cooling (DHC) to make more efficient use of energy production and to reduce emissions.